+I do feel a bit guilty about my blood sugar control.
 My last HbA1C was 6.4.
 I've had 6.3, 5.7, 5.9, 6.5, 6.1 and 6.4 this pregnancy.
 But last pregnancy I think I ranged from 4.9 to 6.3.
 So my sugars are a bit higher.
 Partly this is due to the hectic nature of looking after a toddler.
-But partly this is also due to me being quite preoccupied with getting things done, which makes me feel a tad guilty.
+But partly this is also due to me being quite preoccupied with getting things done.
 I suppose if I was only concentrating on my diabetes and the pregnancy it's possible I could have got even lower bsls.
 It would have been nice to have kept the Hba1Cs under 6.0 (non-diabetic range).
 My doctor tells me not to worry, it won't harm bub at this stage.
 The baby appears to be spot on normal size and doing well.
 Getting the control as tight as possible just before the delivery though will be a worthy goal, he says, as this will reduce the likelihood of my baby having hypoglycemia in the early days.

 I had intended to start expressing breastmilk today but have been a bit lazy (busy) on that front.
 I hope I can collect some colostrum in advance though as it will help to keep bub's blood sugars up in the first couple of days, especially if I am unable to feed from the breast straight away.